BrennanTanner/Mode-Game/README.md

 ## Big Mo's Delivery

-This is a javascript videogame that I built for a game jam.
+This is a javascript video game that I built for a game jam.
 It was built in 3 weeks using Phaser 3 and a plugin for creating an isometric view.

 ### Overview
 Play it on itch.io [here](https://ggmg.itch.io/big-mos-delivery)